 2. Leadership roles

-Not only does this prove to hiring managers that you have the ability to lead and manage people, you’re showing that you take initiative, can handle responsibility, and you’re appreciated by your peers.
+Not only does this prove to hiring managers that you possess the leadership qualities necessary to lead and manage people, but you’re also showing that you take initiative, can handle responsibility, and appreciated by your peers.

 It’s even better if you can secure a leadership position that is relevant to your field.
 For example, being a treasurer is beneficial for careers in accounting or finance; president and vice president positions are advantageous for students who want to demonstrate management and leadership skills; secretary roles are ideal for project management.